 Rest and recover in the healing waters.
 Along with the largest thermal lake in Europe, the baths of the region offer a truly peaceful sanctuary, with wellness and relaxation combined in one.
 Hévíz is a town dedicated to healing.
 Visitors can enjoy high-quality wellness and medical wellness hotels, as well as health and lifestyle programmes.
 The thermal lake, sprawling across an area of 4.4 hectares, is fed by abundant springs containing high levels of sulphur, radium and various minerals.
-The water in the lake is a balmy 23-25°C in winner, and the water is completely replaced every 72 hours.
+The water in the lake is a balmy 23-25°C in winter, and 33-36°C in summer, and the water is completely replaced every 72 hours.